Painting the Sky: Extra show announced 7pm, 13 Nov. Updates on Fridays show in due course, weather dependent. Read More.

 Children must be accompanied by a responsible adult

-Make some noise!
-Punjabi Roots are bringing their dhol drums to The Beacon in Wibsey Park, and everyone’s invited to come and have a bash.
+Punjabi Roots brought their dhol drums to The Beacon in Wibsey Park, and everyone was invited to come and have a bash.

 The two-headed dhol drum is a true icon of South Asian music, absolutely central to the unmistakeable sound of bhangra.
-Punjabi Roots are Bradford’s masters of bhangra beats, and they’ll be passing on their knowledge at this free workshop in Wibsey.
-Discover the history of this classic instrument, explore how it’s used in music today, learn how to play it properly – then pick up a pair of sticks and get drumming.
+Punjabi Roots are Bradford’s masters of bhangra beats, and they passed on their knowledge at this free workshop in Wibsey.
+Audiences discovered the history of this classic instrument, explored how it’s used in music today, learnt how to play it properly – then picked up a pair of sticks and got drumming.

 Credits